 You will be met at the SARC by a Crisis Worker who will make you welcome and explain the procedures to you.
 The Crisis Worker will consider using an ‘Early Evidence Kit’ if appropriate.
 This allows us to secure forensic evidence that might be lost if you had something to eat or drink, wanted to brush your teeth or needed to use the toilet before a medical examination takes place.
 If you decide to have a medical examination this will be conducted by a trained clinician and the Crisis worker will be in the room with you and will help the medical practitioner to label and package any samples so that they can be analysed at a laboratory later for evidence of the offender.
 If the police are not involved you can decide whether you want the SARC to store any samples in case you change your mind.
 In some circumstances you may also agree to some samples being submitted for analysis anonymously.
 The medical professional will also assess whether you need emergency contraception or treatment against the risk of infection.
 The Crisis Worker, together with any other professional involved and after discussion with you will consider what other welfare, health or protection needs you may have and will start to work with you to ensure that appropriate referrals are made to agencies that can help.
 Before you leave the SARC we will ensure that any follow-up treatment you need is planned and arranged and that you can see an Independent Sexual Violence Advisor (ISVA) to help you through the aftermath of the attack.

 - Each case is different.
-We will aim to have a Crisis Worker at the SARC within 30 minutes of a call out of hours and within 1 hour for a forensic practitioner.
+We will aim to have a Crisis Worker at the SARC within 60 minutes of a call out.
 A medical examination can take anything between one and two hours.
 Depending on your wishes and the circumstances you may agree to be interviewed by the police in facilities provided at the SARC or you may wait in the comfortable post-examination room whilst we arrange transport home for you or some other service.

-- No. Counselling is and will continue to be provided by the local sexual violence service providers; CRASAC, RoSA and Terrence Higgins Trust, all of whom are closely linked to the SARC Project and who can be contacted via the Useful Links section of the website.
+- No. Counselling is and will continue to be provided by the local sexual violence service providers; savanna, Survive or SARCA all of whom are closely linked to the SARC and who can be contacted via the Useful Links section of the website.
 The Crisis Worker will help you make contact with these organisations.

 - We will have worked with you to assess your ongoing needs and began to arrange appointments before you leave.
 It may be that you need some further treatment regarding your sexual health, counselling, help with your housing or the support of an ISVA.
 Whatever you need we will do our best to support you in getting it.

-- If the attack was more than ten days ago then the evidential benefits of a forensic medical examination are likely to be very limited.
-In some circumstances, however, there may be good reason to conduct such an examination, either to set your mind at rest regarding injury or to secure some evidence of historic injury.
+- If the assault was more than ten days ago then the evidential benefits of a forensic medical examination are likely to be very limited.
+In some circumstances, there may be good reason to conduct such an examination, to secure some evidence of historic injury.
 Even if you don’t need or want such an examination there may be many services such as counselling or ISVA that would be of benefit to you and we can arrange that.
 It may be that we refer you to the most appropriate local support organisation to provide this.